The 1838 shipwreck was 'the Titanic of its time.' Divers just made an eerie discovery.

 Divers recovering artifacts off the steamship Pulaski have made an eerie find that gives credence to eyewitness accounts of the night the ship sank in 1838, taking some of the nation’s richest people to the bottom of the Atlantic.

-A mysterious "grape-fruit-sized" encrustation found at the site off North Carolina turned out to be a heavily decorated solid gold pocket watch attached to gold chain.
+A mysterious “grapefruit-sized” encrustation found at the site off North Carolina’s coast turned out to be a heavily decorated solid gold pocket watch attached to a gold chain.

-However, what has historians buzzing about is the fact that the clock's hands are frozen at 11:05 p.m.
+However, what has historians buzzing is the fact that the watch’s hands are frozen at 11:05.

 “We were shocked,” said Max Spiegel of Certified Collectables Group, which is handling preservation of Pulaski artifacts.

-Nearly half the 200 people on board died on June 14, 1838, while headed from Savannah, Georgia, to Baltimore, Maryland, according to the N.C.
+Nearly half of the 200 people on board died while headed from Savannah, Georgia, to Baltimore, Maryland, according to the N.C.
 Department of Natural and Cultural Resources.

 For the past 180 years, the location of the wreck was among the big mysteries.